Axway/unified-catalog-integrations/github/github-extension/Readme.md

 # Installation

-Assuming you are familiar with [Node.js](https://nodejs.org) and [npm](https://npmjs.com), you should first install the [Axway AMPLIFY CLI](https://www.npmjs.com/package/axway), which will give you connectivity to the [Axway AMPLIFY Platform](https://www.axway.com/en/products/amplify).
-Note that you must first have an account on [https://platform.axway.com](https://platform.axway.com/), and be provisioned in AMPLIFY Central:
+Assuming you are familiar with [Node.js](https://nodejs.org) and [npm](https://npmjs.com), you should first install the [Axway Amplify CLI](https://www.npmjs.com/package/axway), which will give you connectivity to the [Axway Amplify Platform](https://www.axway.com/en/products/amplify).
+Note that you must first have an account on [https://platform.axway.com](https://platform.axway.com/), and be provisioned in Amplify Central:

 ```bash
 $ [sudo] npm install -g axway